Book Online

 Is internal bleaching safe for teeth?

-Yes, the techniques and products used to whiten teeth internally are completely safe.
+Yes.
+The techniques and products used to whiten teeth internally are described as completely safe.

 Author: Dr. Steven Lipner